cbeauhilton/Halve/_posts/2018-09-01-on-making-this-website.md

 For me, the coolest thing is that I can have [one central hub](https://medium.com/@sroberts/how-i-atom-12988bce8fce) to do it all, with very little need for Word.
 If I use Atom to push things to GitHub, it also nearly replaces Google Docs for keeping everything safely in the cloud (caveat for the latter:as long as I don't mind making my work public).

+Note from 2019: I switched to [VS Code](https://code.visualstudio.com/).
+It's very similar to Atom, but faster.

 ## Markdown
 [![Markdown](https://github.com/dcurtis/markdown-mark/blob/master/png/208x128.png?raw=true)](https://daringfireball.net/projects/markdown/)